go-squads/reuni-server/README.md

 # Reuni API

+## Read this docs for more complete documentation: [https://go-squads.gitbook.io/reuni]

 Reuni system is a centralized service re-configuration manager for microservices architecture.

 This repository is intended for the RESTful API server for the reuni system.
 This API provide: